 Daan messing around in front of a tower while his bot trades automatically

-Goofing around — the bot doesn't need me standing over it.
+Goofing around — the bot really doesn't need me standing over it.

-That's the whole point of building automation on a platform you trust: it quietly does its job whether you're at your desk in Ho Chi Minh City or halfway up a mountain in Japan.
+That's the whole beauty of building your automation on a platform you actually trust: it just quietly gets on with the job, whether I'm at my desk in Ho Chi Minh City or somewhere up a mountain in Japan.

 Honest pros and cons